aditya781/DSA/README.md

 # 🧠 DSA Patterns

 A structured collection of common algorithmic patterns grouped by topic.
-Click on "View Details" to see the explanation, complexity, and code template .
+Click on "View Details" to see the explanation, complexity, and code template.

 ---